ohenrick/ohenrick/README.md

 # 💫 About Me:
 Hello!
-I'm currently learning HTML, CSS, JavaScript, SQL, NODESJ, React.<br>I'm currently looking for a job as a junior developer.<br>I'm in a career transition looking for a better opportunity to change my life.<br>How to reach me: henrique.osantos10@gmail.com<br>
+I'm currently learning HTML, CSS, JavaScript, SQL, NODESJ, React.<br>I'm currently looking for a job as a junior developer.<br><br>How to reach me: henrique.osantos10@gmail.com<br>